U.S. says it might enter Harvard affirmative action court battle

 A hearing before U.S. District Judge Allison Burroughs is scheduled for Tuesday.

-Harvard says its admissions policies comply with U.S. laws and that it has worked to increase the financial aid it offers to ensure economic, as well as racial, diversity in its classes.

-Reporting by Nate Raymond in Boston; Editing by Richard Chang and James Dalgleish
+Harvard has maintained that its admissions policies comply with U.S. laws and that it has worked to increase the financial aid it offers to ensure economic, as well as racial, diversity in its classes.
+(Reporting by Nate Raymond in Boston; Editing by Richard Chang)